Learn more about these conditions by clicking the links below:

 Pets can become allergic to any component of their food.
 Since most pets eat commercial diets containing poultry, beef, dairy products, eggs, soy, and corn, these ingredients are implicated most often.
 But anything that the pet eats, from table scraps to treats, can cause an allergy.
 The development of the allergy is not contingent on the quality of the food that is fed, so the allergy is unlikely to resolve when the food is switched from one commercial product to another, even if the new food is of an exceptionally good quality.

 Food-allergic pets account for a relatively small proportion of all cats and dogs with allergies, perhaps 5-15%.
-Yet, it is important to investigate this possiblilty, especially when the symptoms occur throughout the year.
+Yet, it is important to investigate this possibility, especially when the symptoms occur throughout the year.
+Many dogs are allergic to both food and environmental allergens.

 How is food allergy diagnosed?